gexijin/idepGolem/README.md

 The benefit of this approach is that you always have the most recent version from GitHub.
 The next time you install iDEP, it will take much less time as the dependencies have been installed.

 ### Windows: Developer mode (~1 hour)
-This method enables users to customize iDEP by changing the source code.
+With this method, users can customize iDEP by changing the source code.
 We also welcome contributions through Pull Requests on GitHub.
 1. Install a [recent version of R](https://cloud.r-project.org/), such as R 4.30.
 2. Optional: Install IDE such as [RStudio](https://posit.co/download/rstudio-desktop/) or [VS Code](https://code.visualstudio.com/).
 3. Obtain a copy of the source code.
 This can be done manually by downloading an zip file by clicking on the green Code button above.
 Alternatively, you can fork this repository, install GitHub Desktop, and clone this repository locally using an URL(https://github.com/gexijin/idepGolem.git).